emuell/phonic/README.md

     // Start playing a file: The file below is going to be "preloaded" because it uses the
     // default playback options.
 Preloaded means it's entirely decoded first, then played back
     // from a decoded buffer.
 All files played through the player are automatically resampled
-    // and channel-mapped to match the audio output's signal specs. let small_file_id = player.play_file(
+    // and channel-mapped to match the audio output's signal specs.
+    // Preloaded files can also be cheaply cloned, so they can be allocated ones and played back
+    // many times.
+The returned handle allows to change playback properties of the playing files. let small_file = player.play_file(
         "PATH_TO/some_small_file.wav",
         FilePlaybackOptions::default())?;

     // The next file is going to be decoded and streamed on the fly, which is especially handy
     // for long files, as it can start playing right away and won't need to allocate memory
     // for the entire file.
-We also repeat the file playback 2 times, lowering the volume and
-    // are pitching it down a bit. let long_file_id = player.play_file(
+    let long_file = player.play_file(
         "PATH_TO/some_long_file.mp3",
         FilePlaybackOptions::default()
             .streamed()